syncfusion-content/asp.netwebforms-docs/aspnet/PdfViewer/GettingStarted.md

 <script src="https://cdn.syncfusion.com/16.1.0.24/js/web/ej.web.all.min.js"></script>
 {% endhighlight %}

 N> For getting started, you can use the ej.web.all.min.js file, which encapsulates all the ej widgets and frameworks in one single file.
-In production, we highly recommend you to use our to create custom script file with required widgets and its dependencies, to reduce the size of the script file.
+In production, we highly recommend you to use our [custom script generator](https://help.syncfusion.com/js/overview) to create custom script file with required widgets and its dependencies, to reduce the size of the script file.

 ### Add PDF viewer Control in View page